vinceskahan/v5wiki/mqtt.md

 _append_units_label_ - Indicates whether to append the units abbreviation to the variable name.
 For example, `outTemp` would be called `outTemp_F` and `pressure` would be called `pressure_mbar`.
 Default is `True`.

 _unit_system_ - Unit system to which values should be converted before uploading.
 If nothing is specified, the units from StdConvert will be used.
 Possible values are `US`, `METRIC`, or `METRICWX`.
 Default is None.

+_binding_ - Indicates whether to bind to LOOP packets ('loop') or archive records ('archive').
+Default is 'archive'.

+_topic_ - The MQTT topic under which to publish.
+Default is 'weather'.

+_aggregation_ - How the observations should be grouped.
+Options are `individual` and/or `aggregate`.
+When `individual` is specified, each observation is sent as a separate MQTT message.
+When `aggregate` is specified, all observations are sent in a single, JSON-formatted message.
+Default is `individual, aggregate`, i.e., send a message for each observation as well as an aggregate message with all observations.

+_retain_ - When set to `True`, the MQTT `retain` property is set for each message.
+Default is `False`.

 ### Upgrading from weewx 2.6-2.7